OpenRailAssociation/osrd-website/content/docs/explanation/netzgrafik-editor/_index.en.md

 - a `standalone` flag:
   - to tell NGE to disable all back-end interactions (no database on NGE side)
   - to tell NGE to disable some UI components (authentication, project managment, versionning system view, etc...)
-- implementation of a communication interface between OSRD ([`eventListener`](https://developer.mozilla.org/fr/docs/Web/API/EventTarget/addEventListener) and [`postMessage`](https://developer.mozilla.org/fr/docs/Web/API/Window/postMessage)) and NGE
+- implementation of a communication interface between OSRD and NGE ([`eventListener`](https://developer.mozilla.org/fr/docs/Web/API/EventTarget/addEventListener) and [`postMessage`](https://developer.mozilla.org/fr/docs/Web/API/Window/postMessage)).

 NGE is then able to get the OSRD timetable as soon as a change is made on OSRD side, and OSRD is able to get the changes made on NGE side.